crwang/rendr-conventions/README.md

 To set the env config setting on the Mac from the command line:

     export NODE_ENV=production

+To check the env config setting on the Mac from the command line:

+    env

+or if you have a ton of enviroment variables and want to filter:

+    env | grep NODE

 The config then can be access through dot notation, but is only apparently available in the express portion of the app.
 The typical use case would be to access the config in /index.js.